mypsbots/ai-workflow-templates/CONTRIBUTING.md

 1. Open a GitHub Issue
 2. Describe the issue clearly
-3. Include screenshots if available
+3. Include screenshots if possible
-4. Provide steps to reproduce
-5. Include error messages when applicable
+4. Include error messages
+5. Provide reproduction steps

+A good issue report helps resolve problems faster.

 ⸻

-🔐 Security Guidelines

-Never commit:

-* API Keys
+💡 Workflow Suggestions

+Have an idea for a workflow?

+Open a GitHub Issue and include:

-* Access Tokens
+* Workflow Name
+* Business Use Case
-* Passwords
+* Expected Outcome
-* Private Credentials
+* Platforms Involved
-* Database Connection Strings

-Use environment variables or placeholder values instead.

-Example:

-{
-  "OPENAI_API_KEY": "YOUR_API_KEY_HERE"
-}
+* AI Models Required

 ⸻

-📚 Documentation Standards
+🌟 Quality Standards

-Every workflow should include:

-Item	Required
-README.md	✅
-Workflow File	✅
-Screenshot	✅
-Setup Instructions	✅
-Required Integrations	✅
+We aim to maintain a repository of production-ready workflows.

+Preferred contributions:

+* Well documented
+* Easy to deploy
+* Reusable
+* Business focused
+* Secure
+* Tested

 ⸻

-🌟 Code of Conduct
+📜 Code of Conduct

 Please be respectful, constructive, and professional when interacting with other contributors.

-We aim to create a welcoming environment for everyone interested in AI and automation.
+We welcome contributors from all backgrounds and experience levels.

 ⸻

 🙏 Thank You

-Your contributions help make AI Workflow Templates a valuable resource for the global automation community.
+Thank you for helping improve AI Workflow Templates.

+Together we can build a valuable collection of AI-powered automation workflows for businesses, creators, agencies, and developers around the world.

 Happy Automating! 🚀